Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(future2.result()) # (2)!
     ```

-    1. This was defined in quacc with a `@job` decorator already, which will be transformed into a `@PythonApp` decorator since the `WORKFLOW_ENGINE` is set to `"parsl"`.
+    1. This was defined in quacc with a `#!Python @job` decorator already, which will be transformed into a `#!Python @PythonApp` decorator since the `WORKFLOW_ENGINE` is set to `"parsl"`.

     2. The use of `.result()` serves to block any further calculations from running until it is resolved.
 Calling `.result()` also returns the function output as opposed to the `AppFuture` object.

     You can see that it is quite trivial to set up a Parsl workflow using the recipes within quacc.
 We define the full workflow as simply a collection of individual compute jobs.
-The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `@job` decorator, which is why we did not need to specify that here.
-At runtime, quacc will automatically transform the `@job` decorator into the Parsl-compatible `@python_app` decorator.
+The [`quacc.recipes.emt.core.relax_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.relax_job) and [`quacc.recipes.emt.core.static_job`](https://quantum-accelerators.github.io/quacc/reference/quacc/recipes/emt/core.html#quacc.recipes.emt.core.static_job) were both already defined with a `#!Python @job` decorator, which is why we did not need to specify that here.
+At runtime, quacc will automatically transform the `#!Python @job` decorator into the Parsl-compatible `#!Python @python_app` decorator.

     !!!
 Note